e-c-k-e-r/vall-e/docs/models.md

   * In other words, each embedding needs to be separated based on what tokens they do predict.

 The `prom` and `resp` are split since, in theory, it helps the model know better what audio to source from, and what audio is part of the output sequence.
 In theory.
-* The `text` embedding's robustness not only for reusing between each RVQ level, but as STT task as well is a mystery.
+* The `text` embedding's robustness not only for reuse between each RVQ level, but for the `stt` task as well is a mystery.

 Finally, the model *may* then sum each embedding level back down to one sequence, as defined under `cfg.model.experimental.audio_embedding_sums`.
 * The resulant sum is not normalized by the length.